nata-web/SO-scaled-up/README.md

 # Large-scale networks for the self-optimization model enabled by on-the-fly computation of weights

 This repository contains the code used for the paper [Large-scale networks for the self-optimization model enabled by on-the-fly computation of weights](http://url)(link TBA).
 The code is provided in two forms:

 * Jupyter Notebooks using the Julia and Python languages.
 * Julia and Python code with a call to Fortran routine.

+Julia and Python jupyter notebooks are mostly intended for visualization purposes of the self-optimization model with and without the 'on-the-fly' computation of weights for small networks.
+To run the code for large networks (N>400) it is recommended to use the "SO_scaled_up" files (in Julia or Python) with the FORTRAN routine enabled.

 ## Content: